-They say that the three most important considerations in business is location, location, location.
-If you’re starting a new business that operates primarily offline, location is still critical.
-But is it critical for online businesses, too?
-Yes, but in a different way.
-Online location is akin to having the right URL and the right keywords and the right text-based advertising (like Google AdWords).
+There is a saying that the three most important considerations in business are location, location, location.
+If you’re starting a new business that operates primarily offline, location is critical.
+You want to be near your customers.

 - The elements that attracted you to this location.

-- Traffic patterns (For example: Time of day – are there rush hours when you’ll be busier?)
+- Traffic patterns (for example: Time of day – are there rush hours when you’ll be busier?)

 - Refer to your marketing plan section where you might talk about how your signage will receive greater exposure at certain times or how your advertising appropriately targets your market.